Monthly Cash Flow Forecast Model

 - Starting with net income from the income statement, add back any non-cash expenses that are included in the income statement such as depreciation from the PP&E breakdown.

-- Adjust for changes in operating assets and liabilities or the working capital.
+- Adjust for changes in operating assets and liabilities (or working capital).
 Examples of working capital are trade and other receivables, inventories, and trade and other payables.

 Monthly accounts receivable = Receivable days 30 * Sales

 Monthly accounts payable = Payable days 30 * Cost of sales